The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Emerging Flux Region

-The NuSTAR spectra for the EFR and their fits are shown in Figure \ref{fig:efrspec}.
-Each of these spectra are well fit with a single isothermal APEC model, and show no evidence of non-thermal emission or a higher temperature component.
-The spectral fits from all four times give a reasonably constant temperature of $\sim$ 2.5 MK, and emission measures ranging between 1.9 and 6.1 $\times$ $10^{44}$ cm$^{-3}$.
-The fits do suggest a slight increase in temperature of the EFR over the two orbits, from 2.54 MK to 2.63 MK.
-However, taking into account the uncertainties on these temperatures, this increase is not statistically significant.
-The emission measure from the spectral fits decreases from 3.42 to 1.93 $\times$ $10^{44}$ cm$^{-3}$ between P12,13 and P18,19 in the first orbit (as seen in the top row of Figure \ref{fig:efrspec}).
-It then increases up to 6.10 $\times$ $10^{44}$ cm$^{-3}$ in P12,13 in the second orbit, before falling to 2.40 $\times$ $10^{44}$ cm$^{-3}$ for P18,19 (as seen in the bottom row of Figure \ref{fig:efrspec}).
-This behaviour is broadly similar to that observed in the Hinode/XRT lightcurve for the central region in Figure \ref{fig:efrlightcurves}.
+This matches the behaviour in the Hinode/XRT lightcurve for the central region in Figure \ref{fig:efrlightcurves}.
 In both orbits, the NuSTAR fit temperature remains approximately constant while the emission measure decreases.
 This is in agreement with the decreases in the Hinode/XRT lightcurve between the NuSTAR pointing times in both orbits, and the highest NuSTAR emission measure corresponds to the highest peak in Hinode/XRT at 20:30 UT.
 This similar behaviour is expected as Hinode/XRT and NuSTAR should be observing emission at approximately the same temperatures.